Welcome to the Montgomery Symphony Orchestra!

 For more information on Antonio Hallongren, click here.

 SAVE THE DATE for Broadway Under the Stars!
-Join us Thursday, September 8th at 7:00 p.m. at the Blount Cultural Park for the 30th Annual Broadway Under the Stars outdoor pops concert with the Montgomery Symphony Orchestra.
+Join us Thursday, September 8th at 7:30 p.m. at the Blount Cultural Park for the 30th Annual Broadway Under the Stars outdoor pops concert with the Montgomery Symphony Orchestra featuring music from The Little Mermaid, Camelot, Oklahoma, and The Sound of Music.
+Gates open at 5p.m. for picnicking.
+Bring coolers, baskets, blankets & lawn chairs.
+Special VIP Picnics and tables available.
+Call 240-4004 to make reservations!
 Come hear Broadway Favorites at this FREE community event!
+The concert is generously sponsored by our friends at Regions.

 VANN VOCAL SPOTLIGHT: